jeetsukumaran/DendroPy/doc/source/glossary.rst

         :term:`path` to its :term:`root` (i.e., its root path).
 The root node has a depth zero.

-    internal node
-        An internal node (also known as an inner node, inode for short, or branch node) is any :term:`node` of a tree that has :term:`child nodes <child node>`.

-    leaf node
-    tip node
-    terminal node
-    external node
-    outer node
-        An leaf :term:`node` (also known as a tip, outer node, external node, or terminal node) is any :term:`node` that does not have :term:`children
-        <child node>`.

     parent node
     ancestor node
         On a :term:`tree`, a :term:`node` from which a given node